DISCOVER BALANCE

 Ready to Begin?

-If you're ready to explore a compassionate, holistic approach to healing from skin picking disorder, I'm here to support you.
+If you're ready to explore a compassionate, holistic approach to healing from skin picking disorder, I am here to support you.
 Through a combination of holistic counselling and hypnotherapy, we can work together to understand your unique patterns, address underlying causes, and create lasting change.

 The Journey Continues: Reflecting on Our Mind-Gut Workshops and What's Next